5 Benefits of Adding Tax Audit Protection

 What does tax audit protection do?

-Tax audit protection, such as Audit Maintenance Pro or Protection Plus, are ancillary products you can offer alongside your tax preparation services.
-They provide your clients peace of mind by covering the basic costs associated with an IRS audit.
-While tax audit protection doesn’t always include legal representation it may include third-party representation before the IRS, assistance with document gathering, and expert guidance throughout the audit process from an Enrolled Agent or CPA.
+Tax audit protection, such as Audit Maintenance Pro or Protection Plus, are ancillary products tax preparers can offer alongside their tax preparation services.
+These programs are designed to give your clients peace of mind by covering the basic costs and administrative burdenassociated with an IRS tax audit.

 Benefits of adding audit protection to your tax practice